 Teaching is a key activity.
-It includes the giving of lectures, seminars and individual supervision of dissertation students.
-In particular, your duties will be as follows:
+It includes the giving of lectures, seminars and individual supervision of students.
+Your duties will be as follows:

-- Teaching (including the giving of lectures, seminars, workshops), on preregistration programmes. - Planning and preparation the academic cycle produces peaks and troughs of work, and you are required to plan in advance for this, for instance by doing as much preparation as possible during non-teaching periods.
+- Teaching (including the giving of lectures, seminars and individual supervision of students), on undergraduate and postgraduate programmes. - Planning and preparation the academic cycle produces peaks and troughs of work, and you are required to plan for this, for instance by doing as much preparation as possible during non-teaching periods. - Organising modules, sometimes through collaboration with colleagues. - Developing teaching and learning materials. - Undertaking all administration and academic duties (e.g. setting examination questions, marking, providing additional assessments as required, and providing pastoral support of students) required to sustain the delivery of high-quality teaching.